 Tracking Chronic Conditions and Outcomes

-EHR systems are powerful tools for managing chronic diseases and monitoring health outcomes across large populations.
+EHR systems are effective instruments for chronic disease management and health outcomes monitoring on a population scale.
 With EHRs, healthcare providers can systematically track patients with conditions like diabetes, hypertension, or heart disease, enabling proactive interventions and personalized care plans.
-These systems help healthcare teams identify at-risk groups and tailor preventive measures to improve overall health outcomes.
+Such systems help health care professionals identify vulnerable (risk) population groups and take preventive actions to promote wellness, health, and health.
 Hospitals can also use EHR data to analyze trends and make informed decisions about resource allocation, care strategies, and public health initiatives.

 Population-Level Health Monitoring